- Benny Bergantino

 Additional Information and Complaint Procedures

-To request additional information about Statewide Planning's Civil Rights obligations please contact Michael C. Moan, Title VI Coordinator at Michael.Moan@doa.ri.gov or (401) 222-1236.
+To request additional information about Statewide Planning's Civil Rights obligations please contact, Benny Bergantino, Title VI Coordinator, (401) 222-1755.
 Persons wishing to file complaints under Title VI should do so within 180 days of the alleged occurrence.
-Complaints may be submitted in writing to the Title VI Coordinator using the Title VI Discrimination Complaint Form or by contacting Mr. Moan at the above telephone or email address.
-Compliants may be accepted in languages other than English.
+Complaints may be submitted in writing to the Title VI Coordinator using the Title VI/Civil Rights Complaint Form or Title VI/Civil Rights Complaint Form for other Languages.
 Also, reasonable accommodations will be provided to anyone needing assistance in submitting a complaint due to a disability.
-Individuals with physical or sensory impairments requiring assistance in filing a complaint should contact Mr. Thomas Manncok, Ph.D or (401)222-6377. (voice) or #711 (R.I.
+Individuals with physical or sensory impairments requiring assistance in filing a complaint should contact Mr. Thomas Mannock, Ph.D or (401)222-6377. (voice) or #711 (R.I.
 Relay).